paulinavonstackelberg/ValidatingMIRegularized/README.md

 # How to validate regularized regression models on incomplete data

-This repository contains all files needed to replicate the results obtained in the simulation study reported in the paper "How to validate regularized regression models on incomplete data".
+This repository contains all files needed to replicate the simulation study results presented in *"How to validate regularized regression models on incomplete data"*.
+This project served as my MSc thesis, and was completed at the Methodology & Statistics department at Utrecht University.

 ## Abstract